skrub-data/skrub/doc/modules/multi_column_operations/advanced_selectors.rst

 3  Science     4
 4      Art     3

-We might want to apply the |StandardScaler| only to the numerical column.
+We might want to apply the |StandardScaler| only to the numeric column.
 We can do this like this:

 >>> from skrub import ApplyToCols